Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

 If you think your air conditioner is sinking and creating problems, give Solar Air Inc. a call at 954-320-7398.
 We’ll check your air conditioner for any damage and then determine the best way to get it level again.